vasilich-tregub/VfWcodecs/README.md

 OpenVisualCloud's SVT-JPEG-XS repo.

 I started this work while being rather sceptical about its practical usefulness.
-But, while doing debugging, I was examining avi files produced by both ffmpeg and with VfW AVI.
+But, while doing debugging, I had to examine avi files produced by both ffmpeg and with VfW AVI.
 An ffmpeg-produced avi file is typically rather ugly clutter of headers and chunks, some avi chunks are empty blocks (JUNK) devoid of useful data.
 The two-character code in data chunk identifiers of video stream differs for compressed ('dc') and uncompressed ('db') files, and this difference seems to be